 For most investors, a well-conceived retirement plan seeks to establish guaranteed lifetime income sufficient to cover essential expenses, Sweeney says.
 Consequently, you should periodically reevaluate what you anticipate your retirement expenses will be.
 Many factors could change the expense side of the equation, ranging from health and marital status to your evolving interests and tastes.

 If you’re already retired, use your annual review to revisit your investment withdrawal strategy.
-Generally, it makes sense to withdraw money from your taxable accounts first, because long-term capital gains are taxed at significantly lower rates than the ordinary income tax rates you pay on withdrawals from traditional tax-deferred retirement accounts.
+As a general rule (although everyone’s situation is unique), it may make sense to withdraw money from your taxable accounts first, because long-term capital gains are taxed at significantly lower rates than the ordinary income tax rates you pay on withdrawals from traditional tax-deferred retirement accounts.
 At the same time, leaving your tax-advantaged assets in place allows them to potentially grow tax deferred or tax free.

 5. Your insurance needs and beneficiaries might need updating.

+Insurance can provide great protection against the unexpected, but it’s wise to evaluate your needs annually to make sure you have the right amount and type of insurance to cover unforeseen circumstances that can significantly derail a financial plan.
 Life insurance may be a good place to start.
-If your family is growing, you might want to increase the amount of your insurance to protect your loved ones from a devastating loss of income on top of the emotional pain of losing a parent or spouse.
+If you are just starting out and your family is growing, you might want to increase the amount of your life insurance to protect your loved ones from a devastating loss of income on top of the emotional pain of losing a parent or spouse.
 On the other hand, most people find that as they get older—and their net worth climbs and their children reach adulthood—they need less life insurance.
 The considerations surrounding disability insurance are similar.

-If you choose to reduce your life or disability insurance, you could apply the savings toward your health insurance, which becomes more critical as you age, and continues to increase in cost.
-You might also benefit from looking into long term care insurance, which continues to mature as a product and offers a variety of features and options.
+If you choose to reduce your life or disability insurance, you could apply the savings toward your health insurance, which becomes more critical as you age and continues to increase in cost.
+You might also benefit from looking into long term care insurance, which may offer a variety of features and options.
 A final consideration in your annual review is a simple check of your beneficiary designations.
 It’s easy to do, but it could have a huge negative impact if it’s neglected.